 How Stress Can Mess With Your Gut

 Stress isn't just experienced in the mind, but in the body, too.
-When you are stressed, you may experience many bodily reactions to it: muscle tension, racing thoughts, tightness in the chest, and even digestive shifts – these can be anything from butterflies in the tummy, to nervous knots in the gut.
+When you are stressed, you may experience muscle tension, headaches, tightness in the chest, and even digestive distress, ranging from butterflies in the stomach to nervous knots in the gut.

-The connection between stress and the gut is a deeply embedded one.
-It can create a vicious cycle in which stress or 1 anxiety trigger the immune system to send out signals that break down the lining of the gut.
+Stress or 1 anxiety can trigger the immune system to send out signals that break down the lining of the gut.
 Imbalance or damage to the gut can also cause a chronic stress response within the body.
 In short, stress stimulates a fight-or-flight response in the body, thus perpetuating more damage to the gut – not good!

 This cycle can further be compounded if you’re already experiencing leaky gut issues.
-These issues occur when the gut’s barrier is compromised, allowing large compounds into the bloodstream - hence, the term leaky.
-Ultimately, it creates an overactive inflammatory response.
+These issues occur when the gut’s barrier is compromised, allowing large compounds to "leak" into the bloodstream.
+Ultimately, this creates an overactive inflammatory response in the gut.

-When your body is experiencing low-grade inflammation from leaky gut, this means that it’s essentially perceiving itself to be under constant threat.
+When your body is experiencing low-grade inflammation from leaky gut, it’s essentially perceiving itself to be under constant threat.
 This will cause your neurological system to remain on edge with an adrenaline survival response, causing you to constantly feel distressed or uneasy.

-However, they can also experience 1 elevation by both mental and emotional stressors.
-Studies have shown that social anxiety alone can cause elevations in both secretory IgA and LPS in the gut, indicating that chronic stress leads to gut permeability (aka: leaky gut) and mucosal membrane damage over time.
+Studies have also shown that mental and emotional stress can cause elevations in both secretory IgA and LPS in the gut, indicating that chronic stress leads to gut permeability (aka: leaky gut) and mucosal membrane damage over time.

 What about the microbiome?

 Your gut microbiome has a direct influence on your mental and emotional health.
-This is because your gut produces over 90% of the body's serotonin, as well as GABA, dopamine, norepinephrine, epinephrine, and acetylcholine – important neurotransmitters for supporting a balanced mood.
+This is because your gut bacteria produce over 90% of the body's serotonin, as well as GABA, dopamine, norepinephrine, epinephrine, and acetylcholine – important neurotransmitters for supporting a balanced mood.